balcortex/100_days_code_web_development/README.md

 ## Day 020 - 2023/09/22

 Today I learned about the padding property, which changes the space between the border and the content.
 Contrary to the margin property, padding does not accept negative values.

+## Day 021 - 2023/09/23

+Today I learned the inline-block value for the display property.
+The inline-block behaves like an inline element, but its size can be changed.